Logistics in eCommerce

 Dalle Package new (blue)

-European Shoppers: 95% Want to Return Products in a Parcel Shop or Retailer’s Store
+European Shoppers: 95% Want to Return Products at a Parcel Shop or Retailer’s Store

 Continuing the exploration of the European e-shopper landscape, it's crucial to determine consumers' primary desires regarding the return process.
 In another 2022 survey by DPD and Geopost, European online shoppers delineated their return preferences.